mmatongo/chew/README.md

 Content: More information...
 ```

+You can find more examples in the [examples](./examples) directory as well as instructions on how to use Chew with Ruby and Python.

 ## Contributing <a id="contributing"></a>

 Contributions are welcome!
 Feel free to open an issue or submit a pull request if you have any suggestions or improvements.